More About India

 Pinch of paprika

-- Add yogurt into a small mixing bowl and whip using a fork until it becomes slightly slighter in consistency.
+- Add yogurt into a small mixing bowl and whip using a fork until it becomes slightly lighter in consistency.

 - Add diced cucumber, tomatoes, and yellow bell pepper.
 Mix well.